Searching ...

 Being farther north, some may prefer the eclectic mix of cultures found in Virginia, which is partially influenced by its northeastern neighbors and proximity to Washington, DC.
 North Carolina has a significant influence here, and you’ll find some of the state’s world-famous vinegar-based BBQ in Virginia.
 Another famous flavor from this region is Old Bay seasoning, found in many seafood dishes in the Chesapeake Bay.

-Choosing Between Virginia and South Carolina
+Choosing Between Virginia vs South Carolina Living

 Start Your Home Search